sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 You can set the default value for a search schema simply by passing a `--default` flag with the desired default value.
-To create the search schema described above, the Flex CLI command is as follows:
+To create the search schema described above, the Sharetribe CLI command is as follows:

 ```
 $ flex-cli search set --key isPromoted --type boolean --scope metadata --default false -m my-marketplace-dev